 A materials testing laboratory shall be retained by the City for Quality Assurance testing.
 The frequency of the Quality Assurance testing shall be as determined by the OWNER.
-The CONTRACTOR shall notify the testing laboratory and the Public Works Inspector when ready for each Quality Assurance test and cooperate fully in making way for the laboratory technician to make the required tests.
-If any of the Work fails to meet the standards specified, the CONTRACTOR shall correct such failures in a manner acceptable to the ENGINEER and/or the Public Works Inspector.
+The CONTRACTOR shall notify the Project Manager and the Public Works Inspector 24hours prior to requested testing thru e-mail when ready for each Quality Assurance test and cooperate fully in making way for the laboratory technician to make the required tests.
+The CONTRACTOR shall notify If any of the Work fails to meet the standards specified, the CONTRACTOR shall correct such failures in a manner acceptable to the ENGINEER and/or the Public Works Inspector.
 The CONTRACTOR shall pay for the cost of all Quality Assurance re-testing necessary due to failure to meet Specification requirements on previous Quality Assurance testing.
 If the CONTRACTOR requests the testing laboratory to obtain density tests and the area to be tested is not ready when the technician arrives at the job site, the CONTRACTOR shall pay for all trip charges or stand-by time assessed.
 All cost for failed test and stand-by time will be deducted from the amount due on the Contract.